CWKSC/cwksc.github.io/volume/multidocs/algorithm/data-structure/b-plus-tree/README.md

 (3) 刪除 node 是 index
 - Use successor (replace by next node)

-Check parent layer one by one until ok
+Check parent layer one by one until all node status is legal

 ### Example